 Infinite Discs REWARDS Program

-Infinite Discs has a rewards program where you earn points and then cash them in for gift cards.
-Then you can use those gift cards to get free stuff from Infinite Discs!
+Infinite Discs has a rewards program where you earn points to redeem for gift cards.
+Then you can then use those gift cards to get free stuff from Infinite Discs!

 HOW TO EARN POINTS